MarioLegenda/go-adjacent-set/README.md

 This package also integrates seamlessly with your database.
 It creates a table whose name you choose with your already existing database.
 The table that it creates has auto increment primary key `id`, a `name` field that must be *unique* and a `parent` field that is also an integer that defaults to `NULL`.
 It also creates an index on name and parent fields which is really important if you alter the table later on in some way.
-If you do that, don't forget that there is also an index that needs to be reflect your changes.
+If you do that, don't forget that there is also an index that needs to reflect your changes.

 I hope you like it.

 ## 4. Built in commands

 There are two built in commands that this package provides: `./createTable` and `./seed`.
-This commands will not be in your *bin* directory but in `src/github.com/MarioLegenda/go-adjacent-set` directory.
+These commands will not be in your *bin* directory but in `src/github.com/MarioLegenda/go-adjacent-set` directory.
 In order to use them, cd into that directory.

 The usage is roughly the same for both of them.
-As I said earlier, this package does presumes that you have a working database already in place.
+As I said earlier, this package presumes that you have a working database already in place.
 In order to use `./createTable`, you need to pass all the information to connect to the database and the name of the table to use.
 The full command looks like this...